cengizilhan/webpack-boilerplate-seperate-js-scss/README.md

 - **Custom SCSS and JS Paths**: Flexible path configuration for styles and scripts.
 - **Auto-generated SCSS Files**: Generates all SCSS files under the styles directory (excluding files starting with "_").
 - **Bundle Analyzer**: Included for development to analyze bundle content.
+- **Jest**: Configured for unit and integration testing within the Static/src/scripts directory.

 ### Benefits
 - Streamlined development with automated tasks.
 - Clean, maintainable code structure.
 - Enhanced project organization with separate file handling.
 - Improved performance insights with Bundle Analyzer.
+- Reliable code quality with Jest testing.

-Use this boilerplate to efficiently manage your vanilla JS and SCSS projects with Webpack 5.
+Use this boilerplate to efficiently manage your vanilla JS and SCSS projects with Webpack 5 and ensure code quality with Jest.